Commercial Property Improvement Program (CPIP) Application Process

 FORMAL APPLICATION PROCESS

-During the Formal Application Process, the applicant may be be required to provide additional supporting documents for the proposed project.
+During the Formal Application Process, the applicant may be required to provide additional supporting documents for the proposed project.
 The City's Engineering Division will conduct a "comprehensive/substantial improvement review" which will include a review of architectural plan changes and cost estimates.
 Applicant must demonstrate the capacity to cover their half of the project cost.

-- Completed OFFICIAL APPLICATION Form
+- Completed form

 - Legal description and/or survey of property